Winter Carnival

 10:30 am-12:30 pm – Greenfield Public School Art Exhibit – Artwork by Greenfield Public School students will be on display on the Second Floor of 20 Sanderson Street.
 Come admire the artistic talent of our youth.

-10:30 am-12:30 pm – Free Take Home Activities – Please stop by the Greenfield Public Schools Title I Program booth at 20 Sanderson Street for a free take-home winter family activity and game brochure for all who visit.
-Free giveaways such as books, bookmarks, pencils, and much more will also be available to each child.
-In addition, there will be a drawing to win a World Eye gift certificate.
+10:30 am-12:30 pm – Free Take Home Activities – Please stop by the Greenfield Public Schools Title I Program booth at 20 Sanderson Street for free giveaways.
+They will have books, bookmarks, pencils, and much more for each child that visits the booth.
+Additionally, there will be raffles where you could win other prizes.
+They look forward to seeing you there!

 3:00 pm – Fatbike Group Ride – Bicycle World will be leading a group ride through the Greenfield Ridge.
 The ride will depart from Bicycle World, 104 Federal Street at 3:00 pm.
 Bring your own equipment.

 Glow Party 5:30 pm-7:00 pm – Glow Party at Greenfield Middle School Cafeteria – Let it glow, let it glow, let it glow!
 DJ Jason Antes will provide music for a one of a kind glow in the dark dance!
-Hit the dance floor and show the Party Robot your best moves!
+Hit the dance floor and show off your best moves!
 Free glow accessories available or come decked out in your own!
+Fun for all ages.

 12:00 pm – Snowshoeing Trek or Winter Hike – Meet at Highland Pond parking lot at 12:00 pm for a 60-90 minute free guided walk around Rocky Mountain Trails.
 Bring your own snowshoes!